Free Historic Prospect Hill Sunday Tours

 All dates and times are subject to change at the discretion of the Foundation.

-2024 Tour Dates are NOW AVAILABLE!
+2024 Tour Dates are FULL!

 The Prospect Hill History Tram is a covered, open-air tram.
 Please dress appropriately for the weather.
 Tours are rain or shine.